 ...

-For this workflow to work, you need to grant write permissions using the runner's GITHUB_TOKEN
+For this workflow to function, you need to grant image registry write permissions to the runner's GITHUB_TOKEN

 :